Developing with Squonk2 (locally)

 2. Define KUBECONFIG and hostnames

-Set the KUBNECONFIG environment variable to point to the kubernetes config file suitable for your cluster, often this is created automatically for you by the cluster application and typically written to ~/.kube/config
+Set the KUBECONFIG environment variable to point to the kubernetes config file suitable for your cluster, often this is created automatically for you by the cluster application and typically written to ~/.kube/config

 You might want to keep separate files for each cluster, and start by copying the default from ~/.kube/config